LauYeeYu/RV32I-CPU/docs/cache.md

 ## Cache Module

-The Cache module is in `src/cache.v`.
+The Cache module is located at `src/cache.v`.

 Cache module, linked to RAM is the only way to access memory.
 Cache module have two submodule - [`icache`](#instruction-cache) and